KrishCodesw/justanothergptwrapper/README.md

 NLP2SQL is a robust, full-stack application designed to bridge the gap between human thought and database logic.
 It uses advanced LLMs (Google Gemini) to understand your specific database schema and generate accurate, optimized SQL queries.

 ![Project Banner](https://github.com/KrishCodesw/justanothergptwrapper/blob/main/banner.png)
-*(Note: Replace the link above with a screenshot of your actual dashboard)*

 ---